-This regulation is hereby effective on January 1, 2009.
+This regulation shall become_effective on February 1, 2016.

 Originally adopted November 1, 1996.
 Amended effective November 1, 2003.
 Amended effective January 1, 2009.
+Regulation amended effective February 1, 2016.

-APPENDIX A Guidelines For Filing of Annual Audited Financial Reports
+APPENDIX A Guidelines for Filing of Annual Audited Financial Reports

-- 1. Filing and extensions for filing of annual audited financial reports and related information - A. All LSLPNs shall have an annual audit by an independent certified public accountant and shall file the audited financial report with the commissioner no later than one hundred fifty (150) days following the LSLPN's fiscal year end. - B. Extensions of the filing date may be granted by the commissioner for thirty (30) day periods, upon a showing by the LSLPN and its independent certified public accountant of the reasons for requesting such extension and upon determination by the commissioner of good cause for an extension.
+- 1. Filing and extensions for filing of annual audited financial reports and related information. - A. All LSLPNs shall have an annual audit by an independent certified public accountant and shall file the audited financial report with the commissioner no later than one hundred fifty (150) days following the LSLPN's fiscal year end. - B. Extensions of the filing date may be granted by the commissioner for thirty (30) day periods, upon a showing by the LSLPN and its independent certified public accountant of the reasons for requesting such extension and upon determination by the commissioner of good cause for an extension.
 The request for extension must be submitted in writing not less than ten (10) days prior to the due date in sufficient detail to permit the commissioner to make an informed decision with respect to the requested extension.
 "Press of business" or similar reasons shall not be grounds for an extension. - 2.
-Contents of annual audited financial report

-The annual audited financial report shall be performed in accordance with generally accepted auditing standards and the financial position of the LSLPN as of the end of the most recent fiscal year and the results of its operations, cash flows and changes in net worth for the year then ended in conformity with generally accepted accounting principles.

-The annual audited financial report shall include the following:

-- A. Report of independent certified public accountant; - B. Balance sheet reporting assets, liabilities and net worth; - C. Statement of operations; - D. Statement of cash flows; - E. Statement of changes in net worth; - F. Notes to financial statements.
-These notes shall also include a summary of ownership and relationships of the LSLPN network and all affiliated provider networks. - G. The financial statements included in the audited financial report: - Shall be comparative, presenting the amounts as of the current fiscal year end and the amounts as of the immediately preceding fiscal year end.
-However, in the first year in which an LSLPN is required to file an audited financial report, the comparative data may be omitted; - ii.
+Contents of annual audited financial report. - A. The annual audited financial report shall be performed in accordance with generally accepted auditing standards and the financial position of the LSLPN as of the end of the most recent fiscal year and the results of its operations, cash flows and changes in net worth for the year then ended in conformity with Generally Accepted Accounting Principles (GAAP). - B. The annual audited financial report shall include the following: - i.
+Report of independent certified public accountant; - ii.
+Balance sheet reporting assets, liabilities and net worth; - iii.
+Statement of operations; - iv.
+Statement of cash flows; - v.
+Statement of changes in net worth; and - vi.
+Notes to financial statements.
+These notes shall also include a summary of ownership and relationships of the LSLPN network and all affiliated provider networks. - C. The financial statements included in the audited financial report: - i.
+Shall be comparative, presenting the amounts as of the current fiscal year end and the amounts as of the immediately preceding fiscal year end.
+However, in the first year in which an LSLPN is required to file an audited financial report, the comparative data may be omitted. - ii.
 Amounts may be rounded to the nearest thousand dollars (\$1,000), and immaterial amounts may be combined. - 3.
-Qualifications of independent certified public accountant
+Qualifications of independent certified public accountant.

-The commissioner shall not recognize as a qualified independent certified public accountant, and not accept any annual audited financial report, prepared in whole or in part by, any natural person who:
+The commissioner shall not recognize as a qualified independent certified public accountant, and shall not accept any annual audited financial report, prepared in whole or in part by, any natural person who:

-- A. Has been convicted of fraud, bribery, a violation of the Racketeer Influenced and Corrupt Organizations Act, 18 U.S.C.
-Sections 1961-1968, or any dishonest conduct or practices under federal or state law: - B. Has been found to have violated the Insurance Laws of Colorado with respect to any previous reports submitted under this regulation; or - C. Has demonstrated a pattern or practice of failing to detect or disclose material information in previous reports filed under the provisions of this regulation

-4. Notification of adverse financial condition
+- Has been convicted of fraud, bribery, a violation of the Racketeer Influenced and Corrupt Organizations Act, 18 U.S.C.
+Sections 1961-1968, or any dishonest conduct or practices under federal or state law; - B. Has been found to have violated the insurance laws of Colorado with respect to any previous reports submitted under this regulation; or - C. Has demonstrated a pattern or practice of failing to detect or disclose material information in previous reports filed under the provisions of this regulation. - 4.
+Notification of adverse financial condition.